 Thank you for the message, Buddy.
 Well, with regards to the education not being appreciated.
 Let’s see if we can change that mindset, shall we? :) I am thinking about putting a questionnaire together for students/interior designers.
 Would you be up for answering a few questions about your interior design school, and your own experience in particular?

-coup--detat asked: In the US, the college that has the number one Interior Design program is Pratt University, but that's still debatable.
+coup--detat said: In the US, the college that has the number one Interior Design program is Pratt University, but that's still debatable.

 You are the second person to tell me that Pratt University is the best interior design school in the States.
 I will definitely have to have a closer look at them as part of my investigations.
 Thank you, and please do get in touch if you think of anything else.